 - Due to the close geographic nature of countries in Europe, and shifting political and geographic boundaries, it’s possible that the place where your ancestor was born is actually now part of a different country than it was before.
 For example, I have a mystery great-great grandmother.
 On census forms, she says she was from Austria.
 Since she didn’t speak English (I also learned that from the census record), and she married a Polish man (who said he was Russian on same census), I know that she probably wasn’t really “Austrian” in the sense that I would think of someone from Austria now.
 She was more likely from a part of Poland that was being ruled by the Austrian Empire at the time.
 These shifting political boundaries are why you might actually see your ancestors answers seem to “change” based on when the census was taken.

 Is it possible to trace my Europe West DNA?

-You do need a subscription to access most of the records, but if you use this link you can get a two-week free trial.
-Start Your Free Family Tree!
-14 Day Free Trial If you end up purchasing after using the link, I might get a small commission (but it doesn’t affect your cost): It really helps me pay for the costs of maintaining this website, so thank you so much for your help!
+You do need a subscription to access most of the records.
+I highly recommend an Ancestry subscription, and if you use this sponsored link you can get a two-week free trial.
+Ancestry Free Trial If you end up purchasing after using the link, I might get a small commission (but it doesn’t affect your cost): It really helps me pay for the costs of maintaining this website, so thank you so much for your help!

 Another great reason to build your family tree on Ancestry and connect it to your DNA results is because Ancestry will actually compare your tree with those of your DNA matches to find “shared ancestor hints” and other clues about how you might be related.
 (Learn how to connect your results to your family tree.)